Arthur Hughes Biography | Oil Painting Reproductions

 1-27-1832 London, ENG –12-22-1915 Kew, ENGBack to Artist IndexView Artists Paintings

-Arthur Hughes in 1846 he entered the art school at Somerset House, his first master being Alfred Stevens, and later entered the Royal Academy schools.
-Here he met John Everett Millais and Holman Hunt, and became one of the Pre-Raphaelite group of painters.
-His first picture, Musidora, was hung at the Royal Academy when he was only 17, and thenceforth he contributed almost annually not only to the Royal Academy but later also to the Grosvenor and New Gallery exhibitions.
+Arthur Hughes (the artist) in 1846 at the age of fourteen, entered the art school at Somerset House, his first instructor being Alfred Stevens, the following year he was admitted into the Royal Academy schools.
+Here he met John Everett Millais and Holman Hunt, and influenced by them, he became one of the Pre-Raphaelite Brotherhood group of painters.
+At the young age of seventeen, Arthur Hughes had the honor of having his first oil painting, Musidora, hung at the Royal Academy.
+From that point on, he contributed annually to the Royal Academy and later to the Grosvenor and New Gallery exhibitions.

-Like Millais, Arthur Hughes also painted Ophelia which is housed at Toledo Museum of Art.
-Hughes's version of the latter is in the form of a secular triptych, a technique he repeated for scenes from Shakespeare's As You Like It.
-The beautiful oil portrait Springtide, first exhibited in Dublin in 1855, features his wife Tryphena.
+Like Millais, Arthur Hughes also painted Ophelia which is now at Toledo Museum of Art.
+Hughes's version is in the form of a triptych, a technique he repeated for scenes from Shakespeare's As You Like It.
+The beautiful oil portrait Springtide, first exhibited in Dublin in 1855, features his beautiful wife Tryphena.

 Art Movement: Pre-Raphaelite Brotherhood